QSD-Group/EXPOsan/README.rst

     pip install exposan

-If you need to update:
+If you need to upgrade:

 .. code::